ndparikh/graylog-take-home/README.md

 ✅  `External DNS` for creating route53 entries.\
 ✅  `AWS Load Balancer Controller` for ingress and distributing traffic.\
 ✅  `Route53` dns for accessing the app.

+# Getting Started
+This getting started guide will help you deploy Hello Graylog app to eks cluster.

+## Prerequisites
+1. Terraform code is executed from an Amazon Linux2 backed EC2 instance with the correct permissions.
+2. Ensure that you have installed the following tools on the EC2 instance.